MdBelayet3/my-phones-server/README.md

-# It's my phone client site
+# It's my phone server site

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.